Government of Vichy France: Formation

 The voluntary relève, was replaced by the Service du travail obligatoire (STO) which began in August 1942 throughout occupied Europe.
 To Sauckel, the relève had failed, since fewer than 60 000 French workers had gone to Germany by the end of August.
 He threatened to issue an ordonnance to requisition male and female manpower.
 This ordonnance would only have had effect in the occupied zone.
 Laval negotiated a French law covering both zones instead.
 Laval put workplace inspection, the police and the gendarmerie at the service of forced impressments of labor, and tracking Service du travail obligatoire scofflaws.
 Forced impressments of workers, guarded by gendarmes until they boarded a train, drew hostile reactions.
 On 13 October 1942 the Oullins incidents broke out in the suburbs of Lyon, where workers at the railway station went on strike.
 Someone wrote "Laval assassin!"
 (Laval murderer) on the trains.
 The government was forced to back away; on 1 December 1942 only 2,500 requisitioned workers had left the southern zone.
-On 1 January 1943, Sauckel demanded, in addition to the 240,000 workers already sent to Germany, a new contingent of 250,000 men, before mid-March To meet these objectives, German forces organised ineffectively brutal raids, which led Laval to propose to the Council of Ministers on 5 February 1943 legislation creating the STO, under which youth born in 1920-1922 were requisitioned for work service in Germany Laval mitigated his legislation with many exceptions.
+On 1 January 1943, Sauckel demanded, in addition to the 240,000 workers already sent to Germany, a new contingent of 250,000 men, before mid-March.
+To meet these objectives, German forces organised ineffectively brutal raids, which led Laval to propose to the Council of Ministers on 5 February 1943 legislation creating the STO, under which youth born in 1920-1922 were requisitioned for work service in Germany.
+Laval mitigated his legislation with many exceptions.

-In all, 600 000 men left between June 1942 and August 1943 despite what Sauckel denounced in a letter to Hitler as "pure and simple sabotage", after meeting more than seven hours on 6 August 1943 with Laval, who again attempted to minimize the number of requisitioned workers and refused to his demand for 50 000 workers for Germany before the end of 1943.
+In all, 600 000 men left between June 1942 and August 1943 despite what Sauckel denounced in a letter to Hitler as "pure and simple sabotage", after meeting more than seven hours on 6 August 1943 with Laval, who again attempted to minimize the number of requisitioned workers and refused his demand for 50 000 workers for Germany before the end of 1943.

 On 15 September 1943, Reich minister for Armament and War Production Albert Speer reached an agreement with Laval minister Jean Bichelonne — an agreement Laval was counting on to "block the deportation machine".
 Many businesses working for Germany were removed from Sauckel's requisition.
-Individuals were protected but the French economy as a whole was integrated into that of Germany.
+Individuals were protected, but the French economy as a whole was integrated into that of Germany.
 In November 1943, Sauckel demanded, without much success, 900 000 additional workers.
 On orders from Berlin, French workers stopped leaving for Germany on 7 June 1944, after Allied landings in Normandy.

 In the end, the STO caused thousands of young réfractaires to embrace the Resistance, which created the maquis.
 In the eyes of the French, Laval took ownership of the measures imposed by Sauckel and became the French minister who sent French workers to Germany.